Popelschnipser/plugin.video.gronkhtvarchive/README.md

 Kodi (XBMC) plugin for accessing the stream archive on gronkh.tv

-Target system is Kodi 18.7 (Leia).
+Kodi 18.7 are tested and running.
 Other versions might work as well, but are not tested.